toranb/liveview-workshop/README.md

 ![stage](https://user-images.githubusercontent.com/147411/132255679-87bcafe3-1348-4a6e-bb8d-0124c7115c59.gif)

 This function is executed when the player clicks a card.
 Because players can play 2, 3 or 4 of a kind be sure to use the `stage` function on the [Game.Session](https://github.com/toranb/liveview-workshop/blob/master/lib/game/session.ex) module.
-If the clicked card is not staged, play that card instead using the `play` function on the [Game.Session](https://github.com/toranb/liveview-workshop/blob/master/lib/game/session.ex) module.
+If the clicked card is already staged (ie: `clicked_card.staged == true`), play that card instead using the `play` function on the [Game.Session](https://github.com/toranb/liveview-workshop/blob/master/lib/game/session.ex) module.

 Also, be sure to only stage or play cards for the active player.